AICRV/aicrv.github.io/program/workshops/industry-track/index.md

           <div>
             <p class="program-overview-title">[Keynote] Confident & Wrong: Why Responsible AI Demands More Than a Checklist</p>
             <p>Dr. Eric Oosenbrug, Data & Design Researcher, Government of British Columbia </p>
+            <p> Abstract: AI tools are arriving in government faster than the capacity to evaluate them.
+This talk argues that responsible AI use isn't fundamentally an attitude problem or a compliance problem — it's a competency problem.
+Drawing on examples from my team's practice, I show what it actually took to catch the things AI got wrong: not a checklist, but an independent evaluative standard built before the AI touched anything.
+That capacity is what current government guidance leaves unbuilt — and what this talk makes the case for. </p>
           </div>
           <div class="program-overview-meta">
             <p><strong>Time:</strong> 5:00pm-5:30pm</p>